awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/package-job-sdk.md

 For information about package settings, see [Package settings](package-settings.md)\.

 The following procedure shows you how to start a packaging job by using the AWS CLI\.
 You can package the model for a target platform or a target device\.
+For example Java code, see [StartModelPackagingJob](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javav2/example_code/lookoutvision/src/main/java/com/example/lookoutvision/StartModelPackagingJob.java)\.

 **To package your model \(SDK\)**